DavidGarciaManzana/global-hackathon-v1/README.md

 **24 hours to build something impressive.**

 ## Requirements
+** You need to own a drone DJI Tello.
 **You'll need Node.js and npm installed.
 You can download and install the binaries from here:**

 https://nodejs.org/en/download/